Some people say that soccer is just kicking a soccer ball and running around, but little do they know!

 - Verbal and nonverbal communication

-What are the 3 main skills in soccer?
+What are the 3 Kicking skills in soccer?

 A study from the University of Queensland found that “Accurate passing and greater ball control are more important for success than high speed, strength, and fitness.”

 Passing won’t do a team much good if you can’t receive the ball!
 Receiving is how players bring the ball under control, whether from a pass or a ball in the air.

 Being able to receive the ball while standing is essential, but players must receive the ball while moving.

 It’s crucial to develop the ability to receive the ball with different surfaces and both feet.

 However, receiving a ball may not always be with your feet.
 Players often need to use their thigh, chest, or head to receive a ball in the air.

 The only way to earn points in soccer is to score a goal.
 Shooting is the skill used to get the ball across the goal line and into the back of the net.

 Shooting is a specific kicking technique that combines power and accuracy.